LindemannRock/craft-translation-manager/README.md

 ### Translations Not Being Captured
 - **Formie**: Save the form after adding fields, or run `craft translation-manager/translations/capture-formie`
 - **Site**: Use correct category `{{ 'Text'|t('lindemannrock') }}` and visit the frontend page
+- **Locale Variants**: If using locale-specific languages (en-US, en-GB, fr-CA, etc.):
+  - Translation files are automatically exported to the correct locale folder (e.g., `/translations/en-US/lindemannrock.php`)
+  - The plugin automatically detects the source language from your primary site (the site with `primary: true`)
+  - Each locale variant can have its own unique translations
+  - **Important**: Changing your primary site's language may affect existing translations
+  - Clear Craft's cache after changing site language settings
 - Text with Twig syntax ({{, {%, {#) is automatically excluded

 ### Import Blocked by Security